 It is immensely ironic, then, that judges are exempted from this fundamental principle of responsibility for the consequences of one’s actions and decisions on which all judicial systems are based.
 In deliberating on cases, judges are neither obliged to consider, nor are they held accountable for, the potentially harmful consequences of their decisions.
 And yet, all judges know that their decisions can influence future judicial decisions, a fact that is particularly true of the decisions made by a country’s Supreme Court, which decisions set the legal precedent by which similar cases are judged in the future.
 It is this judicial exemption from the basic principle which underlies the operations of all judicial systems around the world that has led to the unintended, perverse, and occasionally ridiculous effects of some of their decisions.

 Judicial systems, being human institutions that are administered by human beings, depend fundamentally on the way we categorize things.
-Apart from determining whether the accused is guilty of having committed the crime one has been charged with, the judge’s duty is to determine in which legal category a given case belongs.
+Apart from determining whether the accused is guilty of having committed the crime one has been charged with, it is the judge’s or police officer’s duty to determine in which legal category a given case belongs.
 Is this person a murderer or not?
 Does the act committed by the accused qualify as theft?
-Although these terms – murder, theft, rape, fraud, and other crimes – may seem clear and unequivocal in ordinary life, there arise cases that challenge the exact legal definitions of these and other terms, and sometimes result in the modification of an existing law or a legal term’s meaning or range of application.
+Although these terms – murder, theft, rape, fraud, and other crimes – may seem clear and unequivocal in ordinary life, there arise cases that challenge the exact legal definitions of these and other terms, and sometimes result in the modification of an existing law or a legal term’s meaning or range of applicability.

 Considering how important these decisions can be, it is strange that the inhabitants of many democratic countries have voluntarily ceded this judicial power and control over a part of their lives to a very small group of individuals who are neither elected by nor responsible to them for the potentially harmful consequences of some of their decisions.
 In doing so, they have placed their complete trust in these individuals and in this system, a trust that is, however, not always justified.
 Although it is true that most judges are impartial in their application of the law to specific cases, and they try not to let personal considerations and biases affect their decisions, it is most certainly not true that judges never err.
 Due to the established model of legal precedent, when a bad or faulty decision is made, especially by a country’s Supreme Court, the harmful effects of that decision are multiplied and diffused in perpetuo, without any checks – unless the members of a future Supreme Court overturn that decision, thereby setting a new legal precedent.
 This grave defect is due to the strange structure of the tripartite American system of government, which was based on the abstract idea of the separation of powers, an overly simplistic political theory that was advanced by a theorizing fool named Montesquieu.